 Since COVID-19 hit, children have been kept away from many of their regular activities and have been spending more time online, including using social media networks and messaging apps.
 L1ght reported that during the first round of COVID-19 lockdowns, there was a 70 percent increase in the number of instances of hate speech between teens and children.
 The study also found a 40% increase in the amount of toxicity found among gamers on Discord.

 15. Two US states have little or no hate crime laws

 While most states have hate crime laws that cover a wide range of biases, several states have no set laws against hate crimes.
-These are Arkansas, South Carolina, and Wyoming.
+These are South Carolina and Wyoming.
 And for some states that do have bias crime laws, there is concern that they are not very effective.
-For example, Utah’s hate crime statute was referred to as worthless by the district attorney of Salt Lake County in 2018.
+For example, Utah’s hate crime statute was referred to as worthless by the district attorney of Salt Lake County in 2018 while Arkansas’ fails to account for racial, gender, or sexuality-based discrimination.

-16. Facebook acted on more than 25 million instances of hate speech in Q1 2021
+16. Facebook acted on more than 17 million instances of hate speech in Q4 2021

 As part of its transparency initiative, Facebook releases a Community Standards Enforcement Report each quarter.
-In January–March 2021, Facebook detected and took action on 25.2 million pieces of content containing hate speech.
-This was a slight decline from the previous quarter figure of 26.9 million, but a sharp uptick from Q1 2020 when only 9.5 million instances were taken action against.
+In October–December 2021, Facebook detected and took action on 17.4 million pieces of content containing hate speech.
+This was a decline from the previous quarter figure of 22.3 million, but still significantly higher than Q1 2020 when only 9.5 million instances were taken action against.

 18. Over 1,000 advertisers boycotted Facebook over a hate speech row